laura-nguyen/yogAInstruct/Proposal.md

 ### Features

-- Real-time Pose Estimation: Using AI/ML to provide instant feedback on yoga pose form.
+- As a user, I want to receive real-time pose estimation to get instant feedback on my yoga pose form.
-- Yoga Pose Library: Detailed information on beginner yoga poses, including instructions, benefits, common mistakes, and general tips.
+- As a user, I want access to a yoga pose library with detailed information on beginner yoga poses, including instructions, benefits, common mistakes, and general tips.
-- Guided Sessions: Structured yoga sessions tailored for beginners.
+- As a user, I want to participate in guided sessions that provide structured yoga routines tailored for beginners.

 ## Implementation